SHRP/shrp.github.io/contact.md

 * TipzTeam
 * Zackptg5 for disable_dm-verify
 * Jcadduono for disable_dm-verify
+* Henloboi for Q branch fixes
+* TechyMinati for Q branch fixes
 * And all the developers whoever contributed to TWRP & SHRP
 * If we missed anyone's name in this list leave a message into our telegram group